rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Build Requirements

-eMMC HAL source code should be able to be built under Linux Yocto environment and should be delivered as a static library `libhal_emmc`.
+eMMC HAL source code should be capable of being built under Linux Yocto environment and should be delivered as a static library `libhal_emmc`.

 ## Variability Management

-Changes to the interface will be controlled by versioning, vendors will be expected to implement to a fixed version of the interface, and based on SLA agreements move to later versions as demand requires.
+The role of adjusting the interface, guided by versioning, rests solely within architecture requirements.
+Thereafter, vendors are obliged to align their implementation with a designated version of the interface.
+As per Service Level Agreement (SLA) terms, they may transition to newer versions based on demand needs.

 Each API interface will be versioned using [Semantic Versioning 2.0.0](https://semver.org/), the vendor code will comply with a specific version of the interface.